On Being Expelled from Peterson Academy – Part 2

 But what was going on behind the scenes with the rest of us?

-I was using a Discord server for connecting with (now) former and current Peterson Academy enrollees to gather and figure out what happened.
+I was using a Discord server for former and current Peterson Academy enrollees so we could gather and figure out what happened.

 We didn’t know who all had been banned, so we tried to track everyone down as quickly as possible.

-I worried a lot about one student we were informed about having been booted, as she had previously mentioned how much she loved the PA community because it made her feel less alone.
+I worried a lot about that aforementioned young mother, as she had previously mentioned how much she loved the PA community because it made her feel less alone.

-She was in Europe and would have been asleep by this time.
+Since she was in Europe, she would have been asleep by this time.

 I didn’t know what kind of a state she’d be in when she found out she’d been expelled.